jina-ai/examples/wikipedia-sentences-query-while-indexing/README.md

 ### 🏃 Step 3.
 Running the Flows

-1. In one terminal session, run the command `docker run --add-host host.docker.internal:host-gateway \
+1. In one terminal session, run the command `docker run -e POSTGRES_PASSWORD=123456  -p 127.0.0.1:5432:5432/tcp postgres:13.2 ` to run a PostgreSQL database docker image

+2. In a second terminal session, run `docker run --add-host host.docker.internal:host-gateway \
            -v /var/run/docker.sock:/var/run/docker.sock \
            -v /tmp/jinad:/tmp/jinad \
            -p 8000:8000 \
            --name jinad \
-           -d jinaai/jina:latest-daemon`.
+           -d jinaai/jina:latest-daemon` to start JinaD.

     [JinaD](https://github.com/jina-ai/jina/blob/master/.github/2.0/cookbooks/Daemon.md) is our platform for running Jina services (Flows, Pods) remotely, wherever you want to run them.
-In this example, we use `JinaD` to serve the two Flows (Index and Query).
+   In this example, we use `JinaD` to serve the two Flows (Index and Query) and listen to incoming requests.
    You can read more about it [in the docs](https://docs.jina.ai/chapters/remote/jinad).

-2. In another terminal, run `python app.py -t flows`
+3. In a third terminal session, run `python app.py -t flows`

-    This will create the two Flows, and then repeatedly do the following, every 20 seconds:
+    This will create the two Flows, and then repeatedly do the following(which can also be done in any other REST client), every 20 seconds:

     1. Index 5 Documents
     2. Send a `DUMP` request to the DBMS (Index) Flow to dump its data to a specific location